ayeshanweerasuriya/UNIMATES_navigationApp/README.md

     alert('Copied to clipboard!');
   }
 </script>

+This modification includes the `{{ steps.build.outputs.clipboardContent }}` placeholder, which will be replaced by the GitHub Action with the actual content during the workflow run.

 Make sure to run these commands in the root directory of your project using a terminal or command prompt.
 These commands will install the necessary packages and dependencies for your React Native application to function correctly.